jxnblk/colorable/README.md

 _Type: Boolean (default: `false`)_

-If set to `true`, the result will only include hex value color strings, a name for each color (if an object is passed to the function), contrast, and accessibility values.
+If set to `true`, the result will be a smaller object that only includes hex value color strings, a name for each color (if an object is passed to the function), contrast, and accessibility values.
-When set to `false`, the result also includes the entire [color](https://www.npmjs.com/package/color) object for each color.
+When set to `false`, the result also includes the entire [harthur/color](https://www.npmjs.com/package/color) object for each color, which includes other properties and methods for color manipulation.

 ### `threshold`